RCantu92/btc_and_eth_wallet/README.md

 > send_tx(BTCTEST, btc_accounts["account_01"], btc_accounts["account_02"], 0.00003)

+(The code in that above instance could be altered to have transactions occur with different accounts. for example "account_02" and "account_03".)

 Below is an image of a valid ETH-testnet transaction.

 ![](./screenshots/eth-testnet-tx-confirmation.png)

+The code to run the transaction above is as follows:

+> send_tx(ETH, eth_accounts["account_01"], eth_accounts["account_02"], 0.0002)

+(The code in that above instance could be altered to have transactions occur with different accounts. for example "account_02" and "account_03".)

 What is it built with?: